-- GWBUCKPARM.nc netCDF file Specifies the parameters for each groundwater bucket/basin, in either text of netCDF format.
+- GWBUCKPARM.nc netCDF file Specifies the parameters for each groundwater bucket/basin.
 More information regarding the groundwater bucket model parameters is provided in Section 5.5 and Appendix A10. - GWBASINS.nc netCDF file The 2d grid of groundwater basin IDs. - spatialweights.nc netCDF file specifying the weights to map between the land surface grid and the pre-defined groundwater basin boundaries.